 The Emu is the second-largest living bird by height, after its ratite relative, the Ostrich.
 It is Australia’s tallest native bird, reaching between 1.6 m and 1.9 m when standing erect.
-They live in most of the less-populated areas of the continent and although they can survive in most regions, they avoid dense forests and severe deserts.
+They are considerably large birds too, with an average weight of 45 kg.
+Emus live in most of the less-populated areas of the continent, and although they can survive in most regions, they avoid dense forests and severe deserts.

-Emus forage for a variety of plants and insects and sometimes small animals, but they have been known to go for weeks without eating and they drink infrequently.
-They produce red meat that tastes similar to beef but contains much less fat and is lower in calories than Chickens and Turkeys.
+Emus forage for a variety of plants and insects and sometimes small animals.
+And they have been known to go for weeks without eating and they drink infrequently.
+Emus produce red meat that tastes like beef, but contains much less fat and is lower in calories than those of Chickens and Turkeys.
 Their skin can be made into a fine, light leather and they produce oil (from a large fatty strip along their back) that has been found to have anti-aging and anti-inflammatory properties.

 Emus have few native natural predators such as the Dingo, and other types of Birds of Prey and Red Foxes, that particularly threaten the chicks and the eggs.